Evaxx-dev/Discord-Automessage-Sender-SELFBOT-/README.md

 ## Setup:
 1. Install the .zip onto ur PC.
-2. Open cmd prompt and copy this in: `pip install requests`
+2. Open cmd prompt and copy these in: `pip install requests`, `pip install time`
 3. Edit the main.py line 4 to have your discord token in (to find ur token, search a tut on google)
 4. Edit the main.py line 5 to have the channel ID you want your msgs to be sent in (to get a channel it, go to ur discord settings and search "developer mode", turn it on, right click the channel, copy channel id.
 5. Edit the main.py line 6 to be the delay u want for it to repeat (make it 0.1 if u dont want a delay)